alillje/css-grid-generator/README.md

 - To manipulate elements by `id`, use the `#`-identifier.

 ## CSS Measurements
+As demonstrated in **How to use**, all input must be a string containing a non-negative number, followed by a valid CSS measurement.

 Currently, the following CSS measurements are possible to use with `gridlify`
 *  px
 *  fr